-Yesterday, the California Supreme Court struck down a statutory regime that gave same-sex couples essentially the same rights and duties as married couples, but called them “registered domestic partners” instead of “married couples.”
+A few days ago, the California Supreme Court struck down a statutory regime that gave same-sex couples essentially the same rights and duties as married couples, but called them “registered domestic partners” instead of “married couples.”
 This, the court said, violates the equal protection clause of the California Constitution.

 The Pitt News, like most college newspapers, is know more for articles written by liberals and libertines than libertarians.
 Nevertheless, in the last few months I’ve noticed several editorials that present or at least hint at libertarian ideals.
 Here’s a sampling.
 Give me your impressions in the comments.